Rembrandt van Rijn: 1606-1669

-Rembrandt moved to Amsterdam permanently in 1631 and partnered with art dealer Hendrick van Uylenburgh to capitalize on the growing market for history paintings and portraits.
+Rembrandt moved back to Amsterdam permanently in 1631 and partnered with art dealer Hendrick van Uylenburgh to capitalize on the growing market for history paintings and portraits.
 Rembrandt was interested in stories from the Old and New Testaments and preferred painting realistic emotion and narrative detail.
 He quickly became one of the most sought after portrait painters (individual and group) in the Netherlands, introducing more animation, expression and dramatic contrasts of light and dark.
 During this time, many students came to the van Uylenburgh Academy to study Rembrandt’s style of painting.

 In 1634, Rembrandt married van Uylenburgh’s niece, Saskia.
 At the height of his career in 1639 he bought a large house on the Sint-Anthonisbreestraat that he borrowed heavily to acquire.
 The artist also liked to spend money, purchasing art and other objects that were beyond his means, a habit that would eventually catch up with him.